nene/komoot-challenge/README.md

   This seemed like an essential thing to have.
 - Hovering a marker highlights the corresponding list item and vice versa.
   This greatly reduces the mental burden of understanding which marker you're about to re-arrange or delete.
+- Map is positioned according to user location when access given.

 ## What did I learn